karanja-simon/blog/moleculer-microservices-ii.md

 yarn add moleculer moleculer-web
 ```

 We will also require Moleculer REPL.
-This will allow us to interact with running services, benchmark &amp; importantly, it will allow us start services with `moleculer-runner`.
+This will allow us to interact with running services, benchmark &amp; importantly, it will allow us to start services with `moleculer-runner`.
 Install it:

 ```sh
 yarn add moleculer-repl